Habibou Latrine Project – Senegal

 Monitoring and Maintenance

 A mural will be painted and, soap making and hand washing training will be conducted at the local primary school.
-Children have the greatest capacity for behavior change, the leading factor behind targeting the primary school for sanitation trainings.
+Children have the greatest capacity for behavior change, the leading factor behind targeting the primary school for sanitation training.

 Funds raised in excess of the project amount will be allocated to other projects in the country.